Chow groups of tensor triangulated categories: Functoriality

 \section{Functoriality}

-As we now have a reasonable definition of tensor-triangular Chow groups at hand, we would like to check that it has the functoriality properties one would expect it to have from the algebro-geometric Chow groups.
+As we now have a reasonable definition of tensor triangular Chow groups at hand, we would like to check that it has the functoriality properties one would expect it to have from the behavior of the algebro-geometric Chow groups.